jmks/ruby-testing-workshop/README.md

 Use `bundle show [gemname]` to see where a bundled gem is installed.
 ```
 ######Note: if you use rbenv...
+At Ryatta Group we use rbenv, and so we've included some optional elements - just skip the instructions below if you're using rvm or are not versioning your Ruby.
+For rbenv users only: the repo will try to use Ruby 2.1.0 - change the file ``.rbenv-version`` to an installed version of Ruby, if you prefer, or install Ruby 2.1.0 using ``rbenv install``.
+All rbenv users should run the following after the bundle completes:

 ```sh
 % rbenv rehash
 ```